Co-op / Internship Program

 Internships are valuable partnerships for work experience and can add to your professional, personal, and academic growth.
 They can be either paid or unpaid.
 They do not need to be related to your major.
 Employers tend to use the terms Co-op/Internship interchangeably.

 Students are responsible for arranging their individual Co-op/Internships.
 Students begin preparing their Co-op/Internships at least two quarters before graduation.
+To begin, review the How to Find an Internship Handout.

 199 Instructors are responsible for advising Co-op/ Internships students in their respective departments.